underwhelmingToaster/obs_cn1/Ethernet.md

 ## Encodings
 ## 4B/5B
 - Takes 4 Bits as Input, Outputs 5 Bits
 - Designed to produce a minimum of 2 Transitions (changes from 1 to 0 or inverse) per 5 bits of Output.
-This aids [[clock recovery]].
+This aids clock recovery.
 - Encoding with Following Input:

 | HEX Input | Binary Input | 4B/5B Output |  | HEX Input | Binary Input | 4B/5B Output |